 Around this core he has followed his interests in various other directions, including prison and institutional architecture and design, Islamic criminal law, law and poverty and research design and methodology.
 In 2021 he published the fifth in his multi-volume penal history, Irish Political Prisoners, 1960 – 2000: Braiding Rage and Sorrow.
 Seán has contributed to major British and US newspapers, is an experienced broadcaster and in pamphlet and essay from time to time contributes to current policy debates.

 Seán McConville has been publishing since 1975 in various formats including essays, monographs, pamphlets, textbooks, works of reference, official reports, investigations and newspaper and journal articles.
 Most recently he completed the fourth volume of the history of punishment and imprisonment (Irish Political Prisoners 1920-62: Pilgrimage of Desolation (Routledge, 2013)).
 Previous books in the series have dealt with Irish political prisoners during the period of formation of modern Irish nationalism (Irish Political Prisoners 1848-1922: Theatres of War (Routledge, 2003)) as well as eighteenth and nineteenth penal policy (A History of English Prison Administration (Routledge, 1981) and English Local Prisons 1860-1900: Next Only to Death (Routledge, 1995)).
-He is currently working on the final volume of Irish Political Prisoners 1960 – 2000: Braiding Rage and Loss.
-The book will be published by early spring.
+He published the final volume in his Irish trilogy in the spring of 2021: Irish Political Prisoners 1960-2000: Braiding Rage and Sorrow.

 He has collaborated with colleagues at various points in publishing several collections of essays, including The Use of Punishment (Willan, 2003: substantially funded by the H.F Guggenheim Foundation) and “Engels and Fenianism: Reflections upon Alchemy”, (Marx-Engels Yearbook 2011, Berlin, Marx-Engels-Gesamtausgabe).